JMF-Alex/HAC/README.md

 ## Roadmap

-- [x] Add an option for hold click
 - [x] Save the interval in the json file
-- [ ] Add an option to hold different keywords
+- [x] Add an option to hold different keywords
+- [ ] Add a button to save the config

 ## Contributing